fairDataSociety/FIPs/text/0060-personal-storage.md

 This address is used to make blockchain transactions and manage PODs meanwhile other addresses (PODs) only do off-chain operations for example Swarm Feed signing for dApps.

 ## POD
-All POD has a `name` property in order to refer that with a human-readable string.
+All POD have a `name` property in order to refer that with a human-readable string.
 Each POD type has additional attributes required to initialize the drive in question.

 The private POD is a derived keypair from the HD Wallet on path `m/44'/60'/0'/0/${index}` where `${index}` starts from `1` and it is incremented by creating a new POD.